This design is the sixteenth of thirty-six woodblock prints in Rakusan's second main sequence series,

 The earliest 36 Series prints were delivered tipped into recessed wells of presentation sheets embossed in their lower margins with the series title.

 Because all early edition I prints once had these presentation sheets, a copy which retains its presentation sheet must have been printed during the 1930s.
+Both morph 116 (a) and morph 116 (b) have been documented with presentation sheets.

 After his supply of presentation sheets was exhausted, Rakusan distributed subsequently-reprinted copies loose.